marshomics/profinder/README.md

 pip install .
 ```

-This pulls in the Python dependencies (pandas, biopython, tensorflow) via pip and registers the `profinder` command.
+This pulls in the Python dependencies (pandas, biopython, tensorflow-cpu) via pip and registers the `profinder` command.
 All bundled data (HMM databases, motif files, CNN weights) is installed as package data alongside the Python modules.

 For development (editable install):